 Masticatory Muscles: 4 Muscles of Mastication

-Meet the masseter.
-The masseter muscle is powerful.
-Shaped in a quadrangular fashion it can be split into two parts; deep and superficial
+Masseter – The masseter muscle is powerful.
+Shaped in a quadrangular fashion, it is split into two parts; deep and superficial.

 Temporalis (Temporal Muscle) – Want more power?
 The master muscle is not as powerful as the temporal muscle; a broad, fan shaped muscle on each side of the head.

 Medial Pterygoid – Can be called a “wing” muscle.
 This muscle forms a sling around the mandible.
 It serves the movement of the Temperomandibular Joint.
-The contraction of the medial pterygoid elevates the mandible.
-Causes Jaw closure & jaw protrusion.
+The contraction of the medial pterygoid elevates the mandible, causing jaw closure & jaw protrusion.

 Lateral Pterygoid – a.k.a. the other “wing” muscle.
 It has a superior head which is tiny and located at the top of the muscle.
 What’s unique about this muscle?
 It is the only one of the 4 muscles that can open the jaw.
 Bilateral activation causes protrusion.
 Unilateral contraction causes laterotrusion.